North Star welcomes residents of Darlington Housing Association - Find out more

 Exclusions

-A complaint regarding a breach of tenancy such as anti social behaviour will not be regarded as a complaint unless the complaint is about our handling of the issue.
+• A complaint regarding a breach of tenancy, such as anti-social behaviour, will not be regarded as a complaint unless the complaint is about the handling of the situation.

-If we decide not to accept your complaint, we will write to you and explain why and you will have the right to challenge this decision by referring the matter to the Housing Ombudsman.
+If we decide not to accept the complaint, we will write and explain why we are not accepting the complaint, and in our response, inform the complainant that they have the right to challenge the decision via the Housing Ombudsman.